How To Export From Vietnam To New Zealand // Regulations, Taxes, And Tariffs When Importing To New Zealand

 All commodities exported from Vietnam are subject to Vietnam customs clearance rules, which efficiently check their quality, specifications, quantity, and volume.
 Certain exported items, for example, are subject to examination.

-Exported medications, for example, must be tested and have paperwork (in Vietnamese) explaining product use, dose, and expiration dates, which you must also include in or on the product package.
+Exported medications, for example, must be tested and accompanied by paperwork (in Vietnamese) that explains the product use, dose, and expiration dates, which must also be included on or in the product package.

 Law No. 54/2014/QH13 now governs Vietnam’s customs regulations.
 Before exporting, double-check that you can export the product, animal, or object in question.
 It would help if you first examined any biosecurity export guidelines and restrictions and contacted New Zealand Customs (Customs).

-If the product is permitted entry, you must also convince MPI that it complies with our norms and rules and does not constitute a biosecurity concern.
+If the product is permitted entry, you must also demonstrate to MPI that it complies with our norms and rules and does not pose a biosecurity concern.
 Of course, MPI will want to ensure it complies with all food safety and labeling regulations if it’s a food item.

 Duties on exports for New Zealand

 Only a few things, primarily natural resources, including minerals, forest products, and scrap metal, are subject to export duties (from 0% to 45%).
-You must pay export duties within 30 days of customs declaration registration.
+You must pay export duties within 30 days of registering your customs declaration.

 Requirements for Product Standards and Labeling